alsehibanis/alsehibanis.github.io/_posts/2019-07-30-Starbucks-Challenge.markdown

 ---
 layout: post
 title:  "Data Science Blog: Starbucks Challenge"
-date:   2019-07-20 18:26:29 +0300
+date:   2019-07-30 18:26:29 +0300
 categories: Datascience
 author: "Sultan Alsehibani"
 ---
+{:refdef: style="text-align: center;"}
 ![Cover](/assets/starbucks/cover.png)
+{: refdef}

 ### Introduction
 Individuals are beginning to play a new important role in various markets, by providing capital and investment support to projects and ideas.
 This method of supporting and investing in new projects is called crowdfunding.
 Crowdfunding is a group effort of people who pool their money together in order to invest and support projects initiated by other people.
 Moreover, many successful service businesses that organize crowdfunding have emerged.
 One of the most famous service businesses that organize crowdfunding is Kickstarter.

 ### Project Overview

-Offers are one of the ways bussiness use to attract customers.
+Offers are one of the ways businesses use to attract customers.
 However, people respond differently to different offers.
 This project aims to analyze the experiment data provided by Starbucks to decide what are the offers that excite people.

 The data set contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
 Once every few days, Starbucks sends out an offer to users of the mobile app.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 Some users might not receive any offer during certain weeks.